suriyadeepan/suriyadeepan.github.io/_posts/2016-06-06-ml-basics-course.markdown

 ## Logistic Regression

 Logistic Regression is a regression technique where the output variable is categorical (note that the output variable is continuous in the previous cases).
 Categorical means that the output variable can only take a limited set of values.
 Take the case of Binary Logistic Regression model where the output is either zero or one [0,1].
 Similarly we can build a model such that the output is [0,1,2,3,4,5,6,7,8,9].
-It is very useful for classification tasks, eg: classification of images of characters [A-Z] or digits [0-9].
+Such a model can be used for classification of images of characters [A-Z] or digits [0-9].
+The logistic regression model can also be called a classifier.

 The hypothesis is defined as